DataDog/integrations-core/mesos_master/README.md

 ### Validation

-In the Datadog app, search for `mesos.cluster` in the Metrics Explorer.
+In Datadog, search for `mesos.cluster` in the Metrics Explorer.

 ## Data Collected
 ### Metrics